tjsullivan1/tjsullivan1.github.io/_posts/2017-06-06-hashi-tools-quickinstaller.md

 You will need Python 3 to run this script.

 ## Windows
 On Windows, you will need to make C:\Test part of your path.
 There are numerous guides on how to modify the path manually on the internet.
-The quickest way I have found is to launch PowerShell as an admin and run: `[Environment]::SetEnvironmntVariable("Path", $env:Path + ";C:\Tools\", [EnvironmentVariableTarget]::Machine)`.
+The quickest way I have found is to launch PowerShell as an admin and run: `[Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Tools\", [EnvironmentVariableTarget]::Machine)`.
 If you have a good, clean way to do this with Python, [let me know](https://tjsullivan1.github.io/contact)!

 Then, to invoke the script, you can run `python install_hashi_tools.py`.
 Note, this script will create a log file in the invocation directory.